wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 - AWS (Amazon Web Services)  ec2-instance `t3a.medium`
 - Azure (Microsoft) Azure Virtual Machine `standard_b2s`

-Select Ubuntu Server 20.0.4 LTS as OS and run the setup-script available in [student_vm.zip](https://wmo-im.github.io/wis2box-training/student_vm.zip) on your instance to ensure you have all required software.
+Select Ubuntu Server 20.0.4 LTS as OS and run the setup script available in [student_vm.zip](https://wmo-im.github.io/wis2box-training/student_vm.zip) on your instance to ensure you have all required software.

 If you are using the student VM provided during local WIS2 training sessions, the required software will already be installed.